Content warning: This article touches on sensitive topics which may be triggering for some readers.

 Sadly, four women and one man died at the scene – Dawn Singleton, Jade Young, Pikria Darchia, Yixuan Cheng and Faraz Tahir – and several others sustained injuries.

-Those that were injured were then taken to various hospitals across Sydney.
+Those who were injured were then taken to various hospitals across Sydney.
 Ashlee Good, the sixth victim, sadly died in hospital.

 On Sunday, April 14, Cauchi was formally identified as the attacker.